French

 Juridoc

-Juridoc is the law website of New Caledonia (Nouvelle-Calédonie), a French overseas territory in the Pacific Ocean.
-The site is provided by the government of the territory.
-It includes the full text of the Journal Officiel de la Nouvelle Calédonie (JONC) from 1965 onwards, together with codes, individual laws as amended, judicial decisions and administrative decisions.
+Juridoc is the official law site of New Caledonia (Nouvelle-Calédonie), a French overseas territory in the Pacific Ocean.
+It includes the Journal Officiel de la Nouvelle Calédonie (JONC) from 1965 onwards, together with codes, individual laws as amended, judicial decisions and administrative decisions.
 There is also a page of links to other law websites based in New Caledonia, and beyond.
 The language of the site is French.

 Droit des affaires en Mauritanie